Research / BFI Working PaperMar 21, 2023

-Head Start and other publicly supported preschools are required to spend substantial funds promoting family engagement, which is a key element of improving child skills.
+Parental engagement with schools is an important part of child development.
 Yet, parent engagement with preschools tends to be low.
 To increase parental attendance at school-sponsored family-engagement events, we conducted a 4-month RCT with 319 parents across six preschools in Chicago.
 We designed an intervention using a combination of financial incentives and two tools from behavioral economics: loss-framing and reminder messages.
 The treatment parents were given a $25 per event incentive to attend 8 events sponsored by their preschools, as well as weekly text message reminders about the events.
 The financial incentive was framed using loss aversion: parents were initially given $200 in a virtual account, and lost $25 for each missed event.
-The overall likelihood of attending an event was 12.9% in the control group and 16.5% in the treatment group, representing a statistically significant 28% increase.
-Treated parents were also more likely to attend unincentivized events after the intervention, which is consistent with habit formation.
-There was little heterogeneity by event time and type.
-However, the treatment effect did not increase the proportion of parents who attend
+We find that this intervention did not increase the fraction of parents that attended at least one event. implying that there was no extensive margin treatment effect.
+The intervention did lead to a modest increase in the attendance rate among parents who attend at least one event.

 Topics: Early Childhood Education